 - policy settings and the legislative frameworks.

-Central government has recently signalled its intent to change the legislative framework that provides for minimum quality standards for privately-owned rental properties.
+Central government has recently changed the legislative framework that provides for minimum quality standards for privately-owned rental properties.

 Auckland Council and central government work together to deliver Homes and Places through: